 In 2010, more than a decade after the first title launched, a sequel was released.
 This title would ultimately become the grand platform for the majority of StarCraft’s esports.
-These days, StarCraft offers a vibrant, competitive, and diverse esports vertical.
+These days, StarCraft 2 offers a vibrant, competitive, and diverse esports vertical.
 It’s hugely popular and extremely valuable – but which players are the most iconic, or most highly skilled?
 In the paragraphs below, we look at the most successful pro-gamers ever to grace this RTS, in our quest to find the best SC2 player of all time.

 |1||Rouge||Lee Byeong Yeol||Zerg||2012 - Present